tim0git/terraform-aws-gameday-template/README.md

 `docker build --platform linux/amd64 -t devops-maintenance-page .`

-*Note: I have set docker as an alias to buildx see docs here: https://docs.docker.com/desktop/multi-arch/*
+*Note: In the above command I have set docker as an alias to buildx see docs here: https://docs.docker.com/desktop/multi-arch/*

 Then tag you image as latest using the <repo url> as the container name.
 A bit like this: